SadBil/cv-generator/README.md

 Clone the repository:
 bash
 git clone https://github.com/yourusername/cv-generator.git
-Change into the project directory: cd cv-generator
+2. Change into the project directory: cd cv-generator
-Install the required dependencies: npm install
+3. Install the required dependencies: npm install

-Start the application:
+4. Start the application:
-npm start
+nodejs app.js

 The application will be accessible at http://localhost:8080.